-We’d Like A Word is a podcast and radio show from authors Paul Waters and Stevyn Colgan.
-We talk with writers, readers, editors, agents, celebrities, talkers, poets, publishers, booksellers, audiobook creators about books – fiction and non-fiction.
-We go out on various radio and podcast platforms.
-Our website is www.wedlikeaword.com – which is where you’ll find information about Paul and Steve and our guests.
-We’re also on Twitter @wedlikeaword and Facebook @wedlikeaword and our email is firstname.lastname@example.org Yes, we are embarrassed by the missing apostrophes.
+We’d Like A Word is a podcast & radio show from authors Paul Waters & Stevyn Colgan.
+We talk with writers, readers, editors, agents, celebrities, talkers, poets, publishers, booksellers, audiobook creators about books – fiction & non-fiction.
+We go out on various radio & podcast platforms.
+Our Twitter is @wedlikeaword & Facebook @wedlikeaword & our email is firstname.lastname@example.org Yes, we are embarrassed by the missing apostrophes.
 We like to hear from you – questions, thoughts, ideas, guest or book suggestions.
 Perhaps you’d like to come on We’d Like A Word to chat, review or read out passages from books.